OpenDAoC/OpenDAoC-Core/README.md

 ### Installing MariaDB 10.5 (Ubuntu)

 MariaDB is an open-source relational database management system (RDBMS).
-Atlas specifically utilizes v10.5.
+OpenDAoC specifically utilizes v10.5.

 Perform the following steps from the Terminal: